alexandrebento/alexandrebento.github.io/index.md

 ---
 # [](#header-1)Alexandre Bento

 Aerospace engineer with 5 years of experience in the aircraft and spacecraft industries.
-Always open to challenging and exciting opportunities across industries.
+Always open to challenging and exciting opportunities.

 [Link to blog](blog).